 |Each-way returns paid since August 1st||Runners||Finishers||Placed 1-5||Winners|

-It’s also notable that the four horses who defied their season form to earn a return in the National had previously shown a liking for Aintree – 3 of them having shown form over the spruce fences in the Becher Chase or the Grand National itself.
+Perhaps an equally revealing point is that the five horses who defied their season form to earn a return in the National had at least shown a liking for Aintree in a previous run.
+In fact four of them had experience of the famous spruce fences in either the Becher Chase or the Grand National itself.

 - 2013 Auroras Encore (1st) – Won a 21 runner hurdle at the 2008 Grand National festival.